core-wg/oscore/draft-ietf-core-object-security.md

 # Processing {#processing}

-This section describes the OSCORE message processing.
+This section describes the OSCORE message processing, and the necessary modified processing in case Observe or Block-wise are implemented.

 ## Protecting the Request {#prot-req}